toptensoftware/flashy/flashy/README.md

 Usage: flashy <serialport> [<hexfile>] [options]

 <serialport>               Serial port to write to
 <hexfile>                  The .hex file to write (optional)
 --flashBaud:<N>            Baud rate for flashing (default=1000000)
---userBaud:<N>          Baud rate for monitor and reboot magic (default=115200) --reboot:<magic>        Sends a magic reboot string at user baud before flashing --noGo                  Don't send the go command after flashing --go                    Send the go command, even if not flashing --goDelay:<ms>          Sets a delay period for the go command --packetSize:<N>        Size of data chunks transmitted (default=4096) --packetTimeout:<N>     Time out to receive packet ack in millis (default=300ms) --pingAttmempts:<T>     How many times to ping for device before giving up (default=10) --serialLog:<file>      File to write low level log of serial comms --resetBaudTimeout:<N>  How long device should wait for packet before resetting
-                        to the default baud (default=2500ms) --bootloader[:<dir>]    Save the bootloader kernel images to directory <dir>
+--userBaud:<N>             Baud rate for monitor and reboot magic (default=115200) --reboot:<magic>           Sends a magic reboot string at user baud before flashing --noGo                     Don't send the go command after flashing --go[:<addr>]              Send the go command, even if not flashing, using address if specified
+                           If address not specified, uses start address from .hex file --goDelay:<ms>             Sets a delay period for the go command --packetSize:<N>           Size of data chunks transmitted (default=4096) --packetTimeout:<N>        Time out to receive packet ack in millis (default=300ms) --pingAttmempts:<T>        How many times to ping for device before giving up (default=20) --serialLog:<file>         File to write low level log of serial comms --resetBaudTimeout:<N>     How long device should wait for packet before resetting to the default baud and CPU frequent boost(default=500ms) --cpuBoost:<yes|no|auto>   whether to boost CPU clock frequency during uploads auto = yes if flash baud rate > 1M --bootloader[:<dir>]       Save the bootloader kernel images to directory <dir>
                            or the current directory if <dir> not specified.
-Requires `unzip` executable installed on path --cwd:<dir>             Change current directory --monitor               Monitor serial port
+--cwd:<dir>                Change current directory --stress:<N>               Send data packets N times (for load testing) --monitor                  Monitor serial port
 --help                     Show this help
+--version                  Show version info
 ```